acurlier/javatetris/README.md

 - Start a game*
 - Play the game:
     - rotate elements*
-    - speed up element fall
+    - speed up element fall*
     - win the level and proceed to the next one
+- let an AI play the game in your stead
-- Watch the score*
+- check the score*
-- Save the score (scoreboard)*
+- save the score (scoreboard) after a loss
 - Exit:
     - Exit the current game (no save)
     - Exit the program*